Father of teenage shooting victim sues officer

 (CNN)The father of Jordan Edwards, the 15-year-old boy fatally shot by a Texas police officer last month, has filed suit for unspecified damages in federal court in Dallas.

-Police officials say Roy Oliver, then a Balch Springs officer, killed Jordan as the teen rode in a car with his step-brother and brother on April 29, after leaving a house party.
+Police officials say Roy Oliver, then a Balch Springs officer, killed Jordan as the teen rode in a car with his stepbrother and brother on April 29, after leaving a house party.

 The officer shot into the vehicle as it was driving away, hitting Jordan in the head as he sat in the front seat, according to the lawsuit and police.